oegedijk/explainerdashboard/docs/source/deployment.rst

 in order to run shell instructions after the build phase.
 So add the following shell buildpack:
 `https://github.com/niteoweb/heroku-buildpack-shell.git <https://github.com/niteoweb/heroku-buildpack-shell.git>`_ ,
-and then create a
-directory ``.heroku`` with a file ``run.sh`` with the instructions to uninstall xgboost: ``pip install -y xgboost``.
+(you can add buildpacks through the "settings" page of your heroku project) and then create a directory ``.heroku`` with a file ``run.sh`` with the instructions to uninstall xgboost: ``pip install -y xgboost``.
 This script will